 A safety assessment requires you to look at the immediate and imminent dangers to the child.
 A risk assessment asks you to:

 - look broadly at the child’s lived experience

-- consider the short- and long-term impacts their parent’s behaviour is having on the child
+- consider the short-term and long-term impacts the parent’s behaviour is having on their child, including cumulative harm

 - be clear on the different risks to which a child is exposed

 |What you need to assess||Why it matters for children|